RV fuel consumption — the big impact of slight elevation changes.

 For example, a 25,000-pound vehicle may require up to an additional 75 hp when traveling at 60 mph up a 1.9% grade.
 If that lowers the fuel mileage by, say, 1.5 mpg, the return trip might produce 1.0 mpg higher than usual.
 That’s a 2.5 mpg difference.
 The savings descending is not the exact opposite of the climbing rate due to the energy losses of braking effects.

 So check it out next trip if your final destination elevation is much greater than your starting point.
 It just might explain the hidden losses or gains.
+And if you find yourself going through unexpected elevation gains, keep your eye on the fuel gauge.
+We recommend all RV owners invest in a roadside assistance plan, like Good Sam Roadside Assistance, to act as a safety net with helpful services like emergency fuel delivery in the case of an empty tank.

 Peter Mercer – With A Fuelish Thought